bg-l2norm/Fuwa/README.md

 ![Terminal](https://img.shields.io/badge/terminal-TUI-purple.svg)
 ![LLM](https://img.shields.io/badge/LLM-Powered-orange.svg)

+> [!WARNING]
+> This project is still a work in progress and may change significantly.

 Fuwa is a minimalistic, rich TUI (Terminal User Interface) buddy powered by LLMs.
 It acts as an emotional, slightly demanding terminal companion (an axolotl!) that observes your high-level file activities and blurts out motivation, challenges, or fun comments.

 <img src="assets/demo.svg" alt="Fuwa" width="25%">